 The TRP requirements specified in this clause 6 apply to handheld UE with Transmit Antenna Switching (TAS) switched OFF and any power back-off functions disabled.

+The TRP requirements defined in Clause 6.2 should be verified based on the detailed test parameters in Table 5.3-1.

 6.2 TRP Performance for Handheld UE